 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/30p).

 Feature comparison: Canon 1D X vs 100D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1DX and the 100D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1DX offers a wider field of view (100%) than the one in the 100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1DX has a higher magnification (0.76x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X and Canon 100D along with similar information for a selection of comparators.

 One feature that is present on the 1DX, but is missing on the 100D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1DX writes its imaging data to Compact Flash cards, while the 100D uses SDXC cards.
 The 1DX features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 100D only has one slot.